ZibiAQ/hw1-js-fundamentals/readme.md

 Aoqing Chen

-cd to your file where hw1.js at, ad then in terminal type "node hw1.js"
+cd to your file where hw1.js at, and then in terminal type "node hw1.js"